Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 Triple positive - all three antibody types

 Triple positive APS would include positive antibodies tests for lupus anticoagulant, anticardiolipin and anti beta glycoprotein.
+This is the highest clotting risk.

 How Does APS Affect Fertility?

-1. Recurrent Miscarriage
+1. Recurrent Miscarriages

 Doctors often test for APS after 2–3 unexplained miscarriages.